ricsanfre/pi-cluster/docs/_docs/minio-baremetal.md

 last_modified_at: "24-06-2025"
 ---

-Minio can be deployed as a Kuberentes service or as stand-alone in bare-metal environment.
+Minio can be deployed as a Kubernetes service or as stand-alone in bare-metal environment.
 Since I want to use Minio Server for backing-up/restoring the cluster itself, I will go with a bare-metal installation, considering Minio as an external service in Kubernetes.

 Official [documentation](https://docs.min.io/minio/baremetal/installation/deploy-minio-standalone.html) can be used for installing stand-alone Minio Server in bare-metal environment.